 - 1. Press DISPLAY until the value of the high alarm appears.
-This will be the value after AL-HI. - 2.
-The first digit is flashing, this means it can be changed.
-Using the △ key, this digit is changed to 7. - 3.
-The $\triangleright$ key is pressed so that the second digit flashes. - 4.
-Using the $\triangle$ key, this digit is changed to 5.
+This will be the value after AL-HI. - 3.
+The \triangleright key is pressed so that the second digit flashes. - 4.
+Using the \triangle key, this digit is changed to 5.

-Note that the Model 120 can be programmed so that the above parameters cannot be changed, see Section 4.1.
+Note that the Model 220i can be programmed so that the above parameters cannot be changed, see Section 4.1.